 SDA Bocconi – Milan

 Completing your MBA at SDA Bocconi comes with a few advantages.
-First, a high-quality master’s at one of Italy’s best business schools will prepare you for working life, setting you up for great job after graduation.
+First, a high-quality master’s at one of Italy’s best business schools will prepare you for working life, setting you up for a great job after graduation.
 Second, SDA Bocconi goes beyond many typical business school programmes in that it partners with high-calibre, world-renowned businesses like Google, Starbucks and Gucci to create the best student experience possible.
 Another aspect setting SDA Bocconi apart from the other institutions on this list is that it is the only one located in Milan, a global business hub and the heart of Italy’s entrepreneurial tradition.

 Swiss School of Management – Rome